Airomarto/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 7 - The command 'chmod ugo+x hello' to add execute permission to owner , group owner and other users Task 8 - The command 'chmod 007 hello' to change permission of owner and group owner to no permission and to change permission of other users to all permissions
-Task 9 - The command to change the permission of hello to -rwxr-x-wx is chmod 753 hello
+Task 9 - The command to change the permission of hello to -rwxr-x-wx is chmod 753 hello Task 10 - The command to copy permissions from olleh to hello